livillaranda/Matplotlib_Challenge/README.md

 ### Matplotlib_Challenge
-Using pandas and matplotlib to graph data.
+Using pandas and matplotlib to analyze and graph data from existing CSV files.

 # Analysis from Data
 1. The average tumor volume for Capomulin is 40.68 mm<sup>3</sup>, but that is not the smallest average tumor volume.
 Ramicane has the smallest tumor volume, at 40.22 mm<sup>3</sup>.